 A: The shortcuts are visible only to the original installer.
 Other administrator-level users, logged on to the Windows PC, can make their own shortcuts to Workbench, etc., or simply navigate to the installation folders to start Workbench.
-The result is that the user gets their own unique Workbench niagara_user_home (C: \Windows\users\userName\Niagara 4.0, a separate location from that of the user who installed the framework.
+The result is that the user gets their own unique Workbench niagara\user\home (C:\Windows\users\userName\Niagara 4.x, a separate location from that of the user who installed the framework.

-Different Windows logons have different niagara_user_homes, which is by design, it protects any passwords you may be using.
+Different Windows logons have different niagara\user\homes, which is by design, it protects any passwords you may be using.
 This also means that sharing backups (and other items) with other users requires some thought.